-This bill amends various sections of Iowa's Code regarding speed-related driving violations, primarily focusing on the revocation of driver's licenses for excessive speeding and reckless driving.
+This bill amends Iowa's laws regarding speed-related driving violations, specifically focusing on the revocation of driver's licenses for excessive speeding and reckless driving.
 It mandates that the Department of Transportation (DOT) revoke a driver's license for 30 days if the individual is convicted of exceeding the speed limit by 100 miles per hour or more.
 The bill allows peace officers to serve immediate notice of revocation and take the driver's license on the spot, issuing a temporary license valid for 10 days.
-Additionally, the bill specifies that a person whose license is revoked under these provisions is ineligible for a temporary restricted license and may appeal the revocation similarly to those suspected of operating while intoxicated.
+Additionally, the bill establishes that a person whose license is revoked under these provisions may appeal the revocation similarly to those suspected of operating while intoxicated.

 Statutes affected: Introduced: 321.209, 321.261, 321.482A, 321.482